The funeral can usually only take place after the death is registered. You can pay for a funeral director to arrange the

 The funeral can be paid for:

-- from a financial scheme the person had, eg a pre-paid funeral plan or insurance policy
+- from a financial scheme the person had, for example a pre-paid funeral plan or insurance policy

 - by you, or other family members or friends

-- with money from the person’s estate (eg savings) - getting access to this is called applying for a ‘grant of representation’ (sometimes called ‘applying for probate’)
+- with money from the person’s estate (savings, for example) - getting access to this is called applying for a ‘grant of representation’ (sometimes called ‘applying for probate’)

 You can apply for a Funeral Payment if you have difficulty paying for the funeral.

 You need permission from a coroner to move a body for a funeral abroad.
 Apply at least 4 days before you want the body to be moved.

 Find a local coroner using the Coroners’ Society of England and Wales website.